JCalderan/xebicon2019-spinnaker-handson/part2/exercise4/README.md

 # Highlander deployment
 In the [previous exercise](../exercise3/README.md) we set up the *xebicon-app* deployment pipelines.
 An issue remains: the successive execution of each Pipeline creates outdated but still active Server Groups.
-If you encountered issues with your deployments, you might already had to manually delete some of these.
+If you encountered issues with your deployments, you may have to manually delete some of these server groups.

 Is there a way to delete automatically old Server Groups when deploying new ones ?